 So far, this work has resulted in schools workshops, a public exhibition and performance and the installation of several artworks throughout the church.
 This work is currently informing the community group’s application for funding to repair building features and to enhance the church’s value as a cultural venue and community resource.

-‘Speculative Rood’ was one of the artworks produced, described in the video below.
+‘Speculative Rood’ and ‘Plain Changes’ are two of the artworks produced, described in the videos below.

 This project was part of the Creative Exchange, a UK Arts & Humanities Research Council Knowledge Exchange Hub for the Creative Economy (award reference AH/J005150/1 Creative Exchange).